 DIRECTIONS: Mix 1 scoop of ENDURE X in 16oz of water, or add 1 scoop to a small water bottle and shake.
 Drink early in your warm-up before training, performance, or competition.
 Optimal aerobic-system priming—for increased power endurance and recovery between efforts—arises 1 to 4 hours after consuming ENDURE X.

 PRO TIP: For maximum effect, consume one serving of ENDURE X every day before breakfast and another before PM training or performance climbing.
-To enhance all-day performance at the crags or boulders, drink 16oz (1 scoop) during warm-up climbs and then a second 16oz serving around 4 hours later to maintain ergogenic effects late into the day.
+To enhance all-day performance in sports or climbing, drink 16oz (1 scoop) during warm-up and then a second 16oz serving around 4 hours later to maintain ergogenic effects late into the day.
 Our 32oz logo Nalgene bottle is ideal for this usage!

 --------------- Wild Berry Flavor ----------------